Motorized recliner incident: Auction

 On October 29, Proctor police put the seized chair up for auction on eBay, as a motorized La-Z-Boy.
 The auction was to run for five days, with an opening bid at $500.
 By November 2 – one day before bidding was to end – the item had reached $43,700.
-It was then that the police department was contacted by La-Z-Boy corporation pointing out that the chair was not their product and request that the description to be accordingly changed.
+It was then that the police department was contacted by La-Z-Boy corporation pointing out that the chair was not their product and requesting that the description to be accordingly changed.
 The police had simply used the description employed by the media.
 The request was fulfilled but eBay pulled the item from their listings, and the listing had to start anew.

 The chair was finally auctioned off successfully for a third time.
 A Duluth area resident placed the winning $3,700 bid.
 The chair had been put up for online auction twice before, but those sales fell through.